superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

 ### 🗺  Step-by-Step Guide

-1. Extend the list of CDK dependencies in the `.projenrc.js` configuration.
+1. In the root project, extend the list of CDK dependencies in the `.projenrc.js` configuration.
 The final file should look like this:
    ```js
    const { awscdk, javascript } = require('projen');
    const project = new awscdk.AwsCdkTypeScriptApp({